navipartner/docs/content/en/docs/retail/fiscalization/croatia/out_of_order/index.md

 type: docs
 ---

-Subsequent fiscalization needs to be performed if a POS unit is out-of-order, and the POS transactions can't be created at the moment.
+Subsequent fiscalization needs to be performed if a POS unit is out-of-order, and the POS transactions can't be created at the moment of purchase.

 In case of the temporary POS unit failure, the POS transaction should be created with the standard procedure, with the exception of a Paragon number that needs to be input manually.
 This **Paragon Number** will then be recorded in the **CRO POS Audit Log Aux.
 Info** page.